Email Marketing: The Complete Guide 2026

 How often should I send newsletters?

-The optimal frequency depends on your industry and target audience.
-As a rule of thumb: B2B companies do well with 1--2 newsletters per week, e-commerce can send daily if the content is relevant.
-More important than frequency is consistency -- set a fixed rhythm and stick to it.
-If you are unsure, start weekly and test through frequency A/B tests whether your audience wants more or less.
-Pay attention to the unsubscribe rate: if it exceeds 0.5% per send, you are sending too frequently or the content is not relevant enough.
+The optimal frequency depends on your industry and target group.
+As a rule of thumb: B2B companies do well with 1–2 newsletters per week, e-commerce can send daily if the content is relevant.
+More important than frequency is consistency – set a fixed rhythm and stick to it.
+If you are unsure, start weekly and test via frequency A/B tests whether your target group wants more or less.
+Watch the unsubscribe rate: if it rises above 0.5% per send, you are sending too often or the content is not relevant enough.

-Which email marketing tool is best for beginners?
+Which email marketing tool is the best for beginners?

 For beginners with a small budget, we recommend Brevo (formerly Sendinblue).
-It offers a fair pricing model (billing per emails, not contacts), EU servers for GDPR compliance, an integrated CRM, and solid automation capabilities.
-The free plan with 300 emails per day is enough to get started.
-Those who primarily value ease of use and design are well served with Mailchimp -- however, the servers are in the USA, which requires additional GDPR measures.
+It offers a fair pricing model (billing by emails, not contacts), EU servers for GDPR compliance, an integrated CRM and solid automation options.
+The free plan with 300 emails per day is enough to start.
+Those who primarily value ease of use and design are well served with Mailchimp – however, the servers are in the USA, which requires additional GDPR measures.

 How do I improve my open rates?

-Three levers have the greatest impact on open rates: (1) Subject lines -- keep them under 50 characters, use numbers, ask questions, and personalize with the first name.
-(2) Send time -- test different times and days of the week for your target audience.
-(3) Sender name -- use a personal name instead of just the company name.
-Long-term, list hygiene is also crucial: regularly remove inactive contacts, as they lower your deliverability and thus the open rates of active recipients.
+Three levers have the greatest impact on open rates: (1) subject lines – keep them under 50 characters, use numbers, ask questions and personalize with the first name.
+(2) Send time – test different times and weekdays for your target group.
+(3) Sender name – use a personal name instead of just the company name.
+In the long term, list hygiene is also decisive: remove inactive contacts regularly, because they lower your deliverability and thus also the open rates of active recipients.

 Spam problems usually have technical or content-related causes.
-Technical: Check SPF, DKIM, and DMARC records for your domain -- all three must be correctly configured.
-Content: Avoid spam trigger words in the subject line (free, win, urgent), do not use a purely image-based layout (emails need text), and keep the image-to-text ratio at a maximum of 40:60.
-Process: Only send to recipients with double opt-in, remove bounces immediately, and implement a sunset policy for permanently inactive contacts.
+Technically: check the SPF, DKIM and DMARC records for your domain – all three must be configured correctly.
+Content-wise: avoid spam-trigger words in the subject line (free, win, urgent), do not use a pure image layout (emails need text), and keep the image-to-text ratio at a maximum of 40:60.
+Process-wise: send only to recipients with double opt-in, remove bounces immediately and implement a sunset policy for permanently inactive contacts.

 Is personalized email marketing worth the effort?

 Definitely yes.
 Personalization goes far beyond the first name in the subject line.
-Segmented emails based on behavior, interests, and lifecycle stage achieve 100.9% higher click rates than generic campaigns.
-The effort for setup and segmentation pays for itself within a few months.
-Start with simple segmentation (new customers vs. existing customers, active vs. inactive) and refine gradually.
-Marketing automations make personalization scalable -- once set up, they work around the clock.
+Segmented emails based on behavior, interests and lifecycle stage achieve 100.9% higher click rates than generic campaigns.
+The effort for setup and segmentation pays off within a few months.
+Start with simple segmentation (new vs. existing customers, active vs. inactive) and refine step by step.
+Marketing automations make personalization scalable – once set up, they work around the clock.

 Do I really need marketing automations?